OurVoiceUSA/HelloVoter/README.md

 ## Production Setup

-This app is designed such that you do not need to deploy the mobile app or the web client, as Our Voice USA publishes the mobile app to the app stores and hosts a production copy of the react app here: https://apps.ourvoiceusa.org/HelloVoterHQ/ (details in [client/README.md](client/README.md))
+This app is designed such that you do not need to deploy the client, as Our Voice USA publishes the native mobile app to the app stores and hosts a production copy of the web app here: https://apps.ourvoiceusa.org/hellovoter/ (details in [client/README.md](client/README.md))

 See [database/README.md](database/README.md) for details on how to setup a database and [server/README.md](server/README.md) for details on how to configure and deploy the server.